 Treatment Technology 2: Mid-Range Sulfate Levels (Targeting Levels 2 & 3)

-Certain bacteria have evolved to metabolize sulfate, similar to how we metabolize food.
+Certain bacteria have evolved to metabolize sulfate, similar to how humans metabolize food.
 These bacteria are widely present in the environment and are being applied in an active sulfate reduction process.
 In this case, the bacteria are collected from the environment and grown in a controlled bioreactor.
 Sulfate-containing water is passed through the bioreactor.

 The bacteria consume sulfate and convert it to sulfide which reacts with iron, resulting in a stable iron sulfide that can be safely stored.
 The iron used in the process is Minnesota taconite byproducts.
 A pilot-scale system was recently deployed at an energy production plant and successfully reduced sulfate from 2,000 to 3,000 ppm to less than 500 ppm.